XRedCubeX/droidboot_device_samsung_milletlte/README.md

 The real Android boot image is placed into the boot partition with 1 MB offset, and then loaded by lk2nd.

+Important: This fork is used by Android Boot Manager and has code specific to it.
+It will not work without.
+Take a look at https://github.com/Junak/lk2nd

 ## Supported SoCs
 - MSM8916
 - MSM8953 (SDM450,SDM625)